-Expansion of Centennial Bank Stadium with a new press box, suites and club seating, along with expansion and enhancement of the north end zone is complete as a result of surging enthusiasm for the Red Wolves football program, which has won the Sun Belt Conference championship four of the last five years and made four straight GoDaddy Bowl appearances, followed by a New Orleans Bowl in 2015, AutoNation Cure Bowl in 2016, and Raycom Media Camellia Bowl in 2017.
+Expansion of Centennial Bank Stadium with a new press box, suites and club seating, along with expansion and enhancement of the north end zone is complete as a result of surging enthusiasm for the Red Wolves football program, which has won the Sun Belt Conference championship in five of the last eight seasons and made four straight GoDaddy Bowl appearances, followed by the R+L Carriers New Orleans Bowl in 2015, AutoNation Cure Bowl in 2016, and Raycom Media Camellia Bowl in 2017.
 In 2018, the team will play in the Nova Home Loans Arizona Bowl on Dec.
 29, and in 2019 the Red Wolves won the Camellia Bowl.